 Content: Theoretical foundations of national government and analysis of its congressional, presidential, administrative, and judicial structures.
 Specific public policies examined to understand the interaction of interest groups, political parties, research institutes, media, and public opinion with these structures.
-Prerequisite: Political Science 103 or consent of instructor.

 Taught: On Washington, D.C., program, alternate years, 4 semester credits.